voidchi/voidchi.github.io/readme.txt

 About Me page for GA interview (notes)
 by: Pat Ray

-I wanted to make some notes on the process here for our conversation, rather than leaving vestigial code commented out in the final version.
+I wanted to make some notes on the process here for our conversation:

 1. Design
 I first sketched out a concept that would fulfill all of the requirements of the exercise, consisting of a simple two column layout.
 On the left, my picture.
 On the right, my contact info and biography.